antonfirsov/docs/2020/11-Nov/fsharp5/fsharp5.md

 ## What's next

-Now that F# 5 has been released, we're moving our focus to a few areas:
+Now that F# 5 is released, we're moving our focus to a few areas:

 1. Improving our OSS infrastructure
 2. Core F# tooling improvements